Nadar climber: Nadar climbers of Travancore

 Presumably the Nadars of Southern Travancore migrated to Travancore from Tirunelveli in the 16th century after the invasion of the Tirunelveli by the Raja of Travancore.
 Like their Tirunelveli counterparts, the climbers of Travancore were mostly palmyra climbers.
 However a significant number of Nadars in Travancore were subtenants to Nair landlords or Vellalar landlords.
 These Nadar tenants called themselves Nadans and a score of these Nadans also directly had control over the lands.
 These Nadans enjoyed special privileges under the Raja and claimed that they were superior to Nadar climbers.
-The climbers of Travancore fared a little better than their Tirunelveli counterparts, but, however, suffered severe social disabilities, unlike their Tirunelveli counterparts, under the rigid caste hierarchy of Travancore.
+The climbers of Travancore fared a little better than their Tirunelveli counterparts, but suffered severe social disabilities, unlike their Tirunelveli counterparts, under the rigid caste hierarchy of Travancore.
 As Swami Vivekanandha once stated, Kerala was like a mad asylum of castes.
-The Nadar climber women wear not allowed to cover their bosoms, to punctuate their low status.
+The Nadar climber women were not allowed to cover their bosoms, to punctuate their low status.
 However the aristocratic Nadan women, their counterparts, had the rights to cover their bosom.
 Uneasy with their social status, a large number of Nadar climbers embraced Christianity and became upwardly mobile.
 Though they improved their status with the aid of Christian missionaries, the outcome of the conversion was not according to the point of view of the missionaries.
 The Christian Nadar climber women, along with the Hindu Nadar climber women, wore the upper jacket in the manner of upper class women, in order to improve their social status.
 In turn they were discriminated and even abused by upper class men.
 One of the Nadan families of Agastheeswaram, instead of supporting their depressed counterparts, supported the upper class men who abused climber women.
 They claimed that only their women had the right to wear an uppercloth.
 However after a struggle (Upper cloth revolt) with the authorities of Travancore and also with the aid of the British Christian Missionaries, the depressed Nadar women won themselves the right to wear their upper cloth.

 Occupational hazards

 The occupation of a Palmyra climber is dangerous and strenuous.
 A Nadar climber would usually work consistently from morning to night.
 The climber would ascend at least 30 to 50 palmyra trees everyday and will climb each tree at least twice.
 Every year many climbers, despite their skill in climbing, fall from the trees and lose their lives or become crippled for life.
-A climber is capable of ascending a Palmyra tree, which is usually straight as the mast of a ship, swiftly.
+A climber is capable of swiftly ascending a Palmyra tree, which is usually straight as the mast of a ship.